Hello Darling

-Hello Darling is a 2010 Bollywood comedy film produced by Ashok Ghai and directed by Manoj Tiwari, starring Gul Panag, Celina Jaitly, Isha Koppikar and Javed Jaffrey in the lead roles.
-The film was released on 27 August 2010 under the Mukta Arts Films banner.
-Sunny Deol makes a special appearance in the movie.
-The film is an unauthorised adaptation of the American film 9 to 5 (1980).
+Hello Darling is a 2010 Indian Hindi-language comedy film directed by Manoj Tiwari and produced by Ashok Ghai, starring Gul Panag, Celina Jaitly, Isha Koppikar and Javed Jaffrey in the lead roles.
+Sunny Deol makes a special appearance.
+It is an unofficial adaptation of the American film 9 to 5 (1980).

 Plot

-Mansi (Gul Panag) and Candy (Celina Jaitly) work in a fashion designer firm.
-Satvari Chaudary (Isha Koppikar) joins their firm for a job.
-Mansi and Candy inform Satvari of their flirtatious boss, Hardhik Vasu (Javed Jaffrey), whose desire is to sleep with hot women.
+Mansi and Candy work in a fashion designer firm.
+Satvari Chaudary joins their firm for a job.
+Mansi and Candy inform Satvari of their flirtatious boss, Hardhik Vasu, whose desire is to sleep with hot women.
 Everyone in the firm knows that Mansi always prepares coffee for Hardhik.
 One day, Mansi, who is fed up with Hardhik stealing her work, accidentally mixes Rat Kill in his coffee.
 As Hardhik is about to sip his coffee, he falls off his chair.
 But it creates the impression that he died from the poison.

 Fearful of getting caught, the three girls (Mansi, Candy and Satvari) head to the hospital to make things right.
 Due to a misunderstanding, the three girls think he's dead.
 Coincidentally, another patient died, which they think is Hardhik.
 Mansi and Satvari hide his "body" in the back of their taxi, but soon they realize it's the wrong body.
 The next day at work, the three girls find out Hardhik is still alive, who also recorded the girls taking out a dead body from the hospital.
 Hardhik offers the girls to avoid jail on one condition: they must accompany Hardhik to Kandala for 7 days.
 The day before leaving, the girls contact Hardhik under the pretext of sleeping with him.
 After a bit of song and dance, they make him unconscious by dousing a cloth with methylated spirits and placing it on his face.

-Meanwhile, Hardhik's wife (Divya Dutta) finds out he had a supposed affair with Candy.
-To reform him, she calls Poolan Bhai (Seema Biswas), who runs a place to reform men of their flirtatious deeds.
-Due to a misunderstanding, they think her husband is Rocky (Chunkey Pandey), who is Candy's boyfriend.
-Hardhik manages to escape from the house (the girls chained him that night; he was unconscious).
-The girls then contemplate whether to contact Nikhi Bajaj (Sunny Deol), the manager of the firm.
+Meanwhile, Hardhik's wife finds out he had a supposed affair with Candy.
+To reform him, she calls Poolan Bhai, who runs a place to reform men of their flirtatious deeds.
+Due to a misunderstanding, they think her husband is Rocky, who is Candy's boyfriend.
+Hardhik manages to escape from the house (the girls chained him that night; he was unconscious.
+The girls then contemplate whether to contact Nikhi Bajaj, the manager of the firm.
 He reaches there and disapproves of Hardhik's contract for renewal and sends him to Bangladesh.
-Nikhil appoints Mansi as vice president and encourages her to marry her fiancé, Ashish (Anil Mange).
+Nikhil appoints Mansi as vice president and encourages her to marry her fiancé, Ashish.
 Nikhil himself ends up falling in love with Satvari, whereas Candy is reunited with Rocky.
 The film ends in Bangladesh, where Hardhik realizes his boss is gay.